pypa/packaging.python.org/source/install_requirements_linux.rst

    Be aware that collections may not contain the most recent versions.

-2. Enable the `IUS repository <https://iuscommunity.org/pages/Repos.html>`_ and install one of the `parrallel-installable
+2. Enable the `IUS repository <https://iuscommunity.org/pages/Repos.html>`_ and install one of the `parallel-installable
    <https://iuscommunity.org/pages/TheSafeRepoInitiative.html#parallel-installable-packages>`_
    Pythons, along with pip, setuptools, and wheel, which are kept fairly up to date.